itucsdb1520/itucsdb1520/docs/developer/member2/add.rst

-At car_add function we take inputs from html page using POST request.Then we declera our variables such as image_link,car_name etc. then we create cursor for doing database operations.Firtly we selected from ENGINES because we referenced from ENGINES and if there no engines with that id we don't do this operations for concistency of databases.Then we check is there same name for cars name since it is primary key.Then lastly we define our inserting query for cars tables and do adding operations.
+At car_add function we take inputs from html page using POST request.Then we declera our variables such as image_link,car_name etc. then we create cursor for doing database operations.Firtly we selected from ENGINES because we referenced from ENGINES and if there no engines with that id we don't do this operations for concistency of databases.Then we check is there same name for cars name since it is primary key.Then lastly we define our inserting query for cars tables and do adding operations.And if we haven't POST request we directed to again car_add.html page.

 .. code-block::python